hashgraph/hedera-services/docs/services-configuration.md

 with a [genesis state](../hedera-node/src/main/resources/throttles-dev.json) that allows higher tps.

 Of course, if a _data/config/bootstrap.properties_ is used, it **must** be present on all nodes!
-Otherwise the genesis state would be inconsistent across the network.
+Otherwise the state would be inconsistent across the network.
 This makes the file less attractive for production use cases.

 ## Overriding dynamic properties